corbinq27/tetronimot/README.md

 A backtracking nonrecursive solution is presented.
 Solution takes approximately 30 minutes to run on a 2015 MacBook Pro.

-The solver also includes a (much slower) naive solver.
+The solver also includes a (much slower) naive solver with some minor optimization.
 Takes about 24 hours to run on a 2015 MacBook Pro.